dijikey/chameleon/README.md

-# Iced Lua Theme Builder
+# Chameleon

-A powerful and flexible framework for creating dynamic themes for [Iced](https://github.com/iced-rs/iced) applications using the Lua scripting language.
+A powerful and flexible crate for creating dynamic themes for [Iced](https://github.com/iced-rs/iced) applications using the Lua scripting language.
 Separate your application's style from its logic and enable runtime theme customization without recompilation.

+---

 ## ✨ Features